Jacinda Ardern: Christchurch mosque shootings

 Ardern visited members of the Muslim community at the Phillipstown Community Centre, 16 March 2019.
 Captured through a glass window, this photograph was widely shared at the time and described by The Guardian as "an image of hope".

 On 15 March 2019, 51 people were fatally shot and 49 injured in two mosques in Christchurch.
 In a statement broadcast on television, Ardern offered condolences and stated that the shootings had been carried out by suspects with "extremist views" that have no place in New Zealand, or anywhere else in the world.
 She also described it as a well-planned terrorist attack.

 US President Donald Trump telephoned her asking if there was anything the US could do; Ardern described the killer as a terrorist, and asked Trump to "show sympathy and love for all Muslim communities ... the terrorist chose us because he knew that New Zealand openly welcomed people of all faiths.
 He wanted to destroy that."

 Ardern announced a period of national mourning, and was the first signatory of a national condolence book that she opened in the capital, Wellington.
 She also travelled to Christchurch to meet first responders and families of the victims.
 In an address at the Parliament, she declared she would never say the name of the attacker: "Speak the names of those who were lost rather than the name of the man who took them... he will, when I speak, be nameless."
 Ardern received international praise for her response to the shootings, and a photograph of her hugging a member of the Christchurch Muslim community with the word "peace" in English and Arabic was projected onto the Burj Khalifa, the world's tallest building.
-A 25 m mural of this photograph was unveiled in May 2019.
+A 25 m mural of this photograph was unveiled in May 2019, in Melbourne, Australia.

 In response to the shootings, Ardern announced her government's intention to introduce stronger firearms regulations.
 She said that the attack had exposed a range of weaknesses in New Zealand's gun law.
 Less than one month after the attack, the New Zealand Parliament passed a law that bans most semiautomatic weapons and assault rifles, parts that convert guns into semiautomatic guns, and higher capacity magazines.
 Ardern and French President Emmanuel Macron co-chaired the 2019 Christchurch Call summit, which aimed to "bring together countries and tech companies in an attempt to bring to an end the ability to use social media to organise and promote terrorism and violent extremism".
 In 2025, 130 governments and tech firms were signed up to the "Christchurch Call to Action".